Alberta -> Alberta Personal Tax Credits

 For information on the amounts of most non- refundable tax credits available to Alberta residents, see the non-refundable personal tax credits tables.

 This refundable tax credit is for Alberta families with children.
 There is no need to apply for the AETC.
 Eligibility is determined from information the federal government uses to calculate the Canada child tax benefit (CCTB), and from prior year's income tax returns filed by both spouses.
 Payments are made in January and July.
-As per the October 2015 Budget, the Alberta Family Employment Tax Credit will be enhanced beginning in July 2016.
-The rate at which benefits are phased in will increase from 8% to 11%, and the phase-out threshold will be increased from $36,778 to $41,250.
+As per the October 2015 Budget, the Alberta Family Employment Tax Credit is enhanced beginning in July 2016.
+The rate at which benefits are phased increases from 8% to 11%, and the phase-out threshold increases from $36,778 to $41,250.

-For more details, see the Province of Alberta Family Employment Tax Credit page.
+For more details and current payment amounts, see the Province of Alberta Family Employment Tax Credit page.

 Alberta provides a tax credit for charitable donations.
 The credit for the first $200 of donations is calculated at 10%, and the credit for donations in excess of $200 is calculated at 21%.
 The government committed in their October 2015 Budget that this would not change.